hectormenendez/giro/README.rst

 - DB->insert() now can update upon duplicates, minor Auth update.
 - Fixed a bug where existing external files were being processed as dynamic routes.
 - Naming convention change for Library autoloader.
+- `ISSUE#4 <http://github.com/hectormenendez/giro/issues/4]>`_ Fixing application_external bug by updating Auth to the new library naming convention.